percona/k8spsmdb-docs/docs/gke.md

 ## Verifying the cluster operation

 It may take ten minutes to get the cluster started.
-You  can verify its creation with the `kubectl get pods` command:
+Beside checking the cluster status with `kubectl get psmdb`, you can also track the creation process with the `kubectl get pods` command:

 ```bash
 $ kubectl get pods